roasting machine 1

-Though the right selection of coffee beans matter, coffee gets its natural aroma and addictive flavor from the right roasting process.
+Though the right selection of types of coffee beans matters, coffee gets its natural aroma and addictive flavor from the right roasting process.
 The roasting duration of a coffee bean depends on factors like body, temperature, acidity, and flavor of your coffee beans.
-It is during the roasting process that the green coffee beans get its natural aroma and flavour.
-From soft, spongy grassy beans to crispy, crunchy roasted beans, there are many chemical reactions taking place during the process.
+It is during the roasting process that the green coffee beans get their natural aroma and flavour.
+From soft, spongy, grassy beans to crispy, crunchy roasted beans, there are many chemical reactions taking place during the process.
 It is essential to know which kind of roasted coffee is right for which type of coffee.
 And this guide is all about knowing the types of coffee roasts and their uses.

 Types of Coffee Roasts